 Amaranth has the capability of deterring many other pests as well which makes it a great plant for companion planting tomatoes.

 Calendula – Planting calendula near tomato plants help protect plants by deterring tomato horn worms and many other invasive insects like white flies .

-Cosmos – Cosmos are known for attracting honey bees and many other important pollinators needed to pollinate tomatoes to help with fruit production.
+Cosmos – Cosmos are known for attracting honey bees and many other important pollinators needed to pollinate tomatoes to help with a bountiful fruit production.

-Marigolds – Marigolds are known to control aphids and 5 species of plant damaging nematodes in your garden soil.
+Marigolds are also known to deter 5 species of plant damaging nematodes in your garden soil.

 Recent studies show that planting marigolds prior to your preferred crop and turning them in is the only effective way to control or eliminate damaging nematodes in the soil.